-Well, I'm just gonna pick up on the word compliance, because it's a word that gives me a bit of a bit of a tick.
-Because there's a big difference if we could move from patient compliance to how do we inspire our patients?
-How do we motivate them to be to collaborate with us?
-In this process?
-It's got a very different, you know, implication to patient compliance, which sounds rather paternalistic.
-You know, it keeps us in this kind of dynamic of, you know, expert receiver.
-And I'm much more interested in teaching practitioners, how do we actually invite a patient into co create the experience, which takes the pressure off in a way but it also it means that we become so meaningful, you know, they they're actually contributing with valuing they're bringing because they actually have the first person experience.
-No, we can't, we can understand that.
-And if we can have this that in a way that helps to inform, you know, our next clinical decisions, it's really powerful.
+Well, I'm just gonna pick up on the word compliance, because it's a word that gives me a bit of a tick.
+Because there's a big difference, if we could move from patient compliance to how do we inspire our patients?
+How do we motivate them to collaborate with us in this process?
+It's got a very different implication to patient compliance, which sounds rather paternalistic.
+You know, it keeps us in this kind of dynamic of expert receiver.
+And I'm much more interested in teaching practitioners, how do we actually invite a patient into co-create the experience, which takes the pressure off in a way, but it also means that we become so meaningful, you know, they're actually contributing, we're valuing what they're bringing because they actually have the first-person experience.
+We can't understand that.
+And if we can harvest that in a way that helps to inform our next clinical decisions, it's really powerful.
 So yeah, it's quite funny.
-There's so many words in that it's just part of our normal dialogue professionally.
-And I guess I, I just don't use compliance very often.
-How No, we're not going to make a fool of myself by saying, Well, actually, no, when I say compliance, I just mean, however we do it, getting the patient to do the things that we know are good for them.
-But then I thought, I know you're gonna say you're gonna say the very fact that I've got compliance in my own brain means I'm thinking about it a different way.
+There's so many words that's just part of our normal dialogue professionally.
+And I guess I just don't use compliance very often.

+Now, I'm going to make a fool of myself by saying, well, actually, no, when I say compliance, I just mean, however we do it, getting the patient to do the things that we know are good for them.
+But then I thought, I know what you're going to say, you're going to say the very fact that I've got compliance in my own brain, means I'm thinking about it in a different way.
 And I don't know whether that's cognitive behavioural therapy or something like that.
-But I take your point, yes, it does have a controlling sense to it does
+But I take your point, yes, it does have a controlling sense to it, doesn't it?

 Well, I mean, there's no, no criticism.
 And these are the words we use.
 These are the words that are in the papers we read, these are the words that are bandied about, you know, how do we improve patient compliance.
-But it is quite interesting because it does put the patient in quite a passive place, even though we're thinking, Oh, if they complain, they're active, they asked kind of still a passive agent here.
-Whereas it would be just interesting to see what would happen if we did actually find a way to inspire and engage them.
-So that they become kind of self propelling rather than us.
+But it is quite interesting because it does put the patient in quite a passive place, even though we're thinking, oh, if they complain, they're active, they are kind of still a passive agent here.
+Whereas it would be interesting to see what would happen if we did actually find a way to inspire and engage them.
+So that they become kind of self-propelling rather than...

-And john Curran, how are we going to do with Benjamin?
+How are we going to do then, Joanne?